Parsha Vayechi: Bereshith/Genesis 47:28 - 50:26

 We are feeding needy families and assisting with their expenses.

-We supply school clothes for families with small children, especially single parents.
+We are supplying basic necessities for families with small children, especially single parents.

 We are praying for the sick and needy, doing home and hospital visits.